walkersutton/facelapse/README.md

 3. open `facelapse.gif`

 ## Notes
-* `main.py` is currently configured to anchor the timelapse on the left eye - you'll have to make some modifications to anchor timelapse on a different facial feature
+* `main.py` is currently configured to anchor the timelapse on the left eye - you'll have to make some modifications to anchor the timelapse on a different facial feature

 ## Appendix